 "New Piece" sits in Princeton, NJ, beside a lake in a wooded, relatively secluded area near the Institute for Advanced Studies lab where Trey's father (and Albert Einstein, among others) worked.
 Trey, Tom Marshall, Dave Abrahms, and Aaron Wolfe - all Phish lyricists - gathered there during their pre-college days, and several Phish songs were borne there. ("Divided Sky" was crafted around sounds beaten from it.)
 It was on exhibition at the Museum Of Modern Art (the "MOMA") in New York City from 7/22/98 to 9/22/98.

-The "rhombus" is no longer on private property, so you can visit it and not be trespassing.
-If you do so, please exercise discretion.
-Visits have become pilgrammages, and carelessness has wrought pitiful harm.
+The "rhombus" is on private property, so you would be trespassing if you visit it.
+Visits have become pilgrimages, and carelessness has wrought pitiful harm.
 (The door on top, once opened by said lyricists who started a fire inside, has been bolted shut.
 And the sculpture was painted red in early 1998 to cover graffiti, though by May was black again.)
 There are generations of Lizards and Glides yet to come.
 Help make sure they can experience what's left of it, before there's even less.

 "On mani padme hum." - Buddhist mantra